BRITISH SCHOOL OF MARKETING INTERNATIONAL

 - Disciplinary issues relating to members of staff

 Each of these follows its own process of complaints and appeals, which are outlined in their relevant policies.

-If your complaint is about the Head Teacher, you should raise your concern in writing with the Managing Director, if your complaint is about the Managing Director then you should raise your concern in writing with a member of senior management.
+If your complaint is about one of the three people above then you should raise your concern in writing with the other two people mentioned above or a member of senior management.